 Are you struggling with having enough time in your day?
 Do you wish you had more time to relax, be with your family, take on a hobby, or start a side business?
+Time management is important for boosting productivity levels and getting more done in your day!
 If you wish the days didn’t pass so quickly, here are 5 strategies for becoming more effective in managing your time.

 For the longest time I thought it was normal for life to be a frantic blur of going, doing, and completing.

 I thought having a to do list that never ends was normal, and helped me be organized.

 I thought it was rude if I didn’t respond to everyone who texted/emailed/PM’d me right away.

 I thought the point of life was to try and keep up with it all and not let any balls drop.

 The more I dove into personal development, the better I understood that success depended on me prioritizing the “critical few” and avoiding the “trivial many.”